-This homemade naan recipe is simple, delicious, and can be cooked in several different ways including the air fryer!
-Delicious Indian bread.
+This homemade naan recipe is simple, delicious, and can be cooked in several different ways including air fryer naan too!
+Delicious flat Indian bread.

 This is an easy homemade naan recipe you can serve with all sorts of meals.
 A leavened flatbread made with yogurt and flour with little rising involved.
 Below is an air fryer method but you can cook it any way you like. (affiliate links present)